Minutes from Canberra, the dynamic and fast-growing city of Queanbeyan is the perfect blend of old and new.

 So whether you want to be in the centre of the action, or are craving a much-needed catch-up with nature, Queanbeyan and Googong have got you covered.

-Indigenous people first arrived in the Queanbeyan area (Ngambri/Ngunnawal land) around 20,000 years ago.
-White people arrived in 1820, with the first use of land a property named ‘Quinbean’; an Aboriginal word for ‘clear water’.
+Indigenous people first arrived in the Queanbeyan area of Ngambri and Ngunnawal land around 20,000 years ago.
+European settlers arrived in 1820, with the first use of land a property named ‘Quinbean’; an Aboriginal word for ‘clear water’.

 Proclaimed as a settlement in 1838, this tiny township grew and became the epicentre of a thriving primary producing district.
 Nineteenth century churches, public houses and historic buildings can still be seen today.

-Canberra’s foundation in 1913 changed Queanbeyan significantly.
-It created new avenues for employment.
-It boosted building and housing development.
+Canberra’s foundation in 1913 changed Queanbeyan significantly, creating new avenues for employment and boosting building and housing development.
 And in 1972, with a population of over 15,000, Queanbeyan was proclaimed a city.

 It is now one of the fastest growing inland cities in NSW.